 I just didn’t have any help.
 There was nobody telling me how it worked, but you don’t have to do it alone.
 As I always say, you can learn to observe the emotions you’re experiencing now, and you can do that quite well by yourself on your own, but get help with figuring out what you want next, whether what’s next for you is managing your thoughts or changing your emotions or changing your situation.

 That’s what it sounds like.
-If you can notice when it’s coming up.
-And if you can stop repeating it to yourself, or even just notice when other people are saying it, your going to give yourself the very best chance of being able to manage your emotions or even change your emotions over time, if you want, because you’ll be able to see the thoughts that are causing them.
+If you can notice when it’s coming up and if you can stop repeating it to yourself, or even just notice when other people are saying it, you’re going to give yourself the very best chance of being able to manage your emotions or even change your emotions over time, if you want.
+Because you’ll be able to see the thoughts that are causing them.

 If you want almost daily doses of straight talk for family caregivers who want to dare to live their own lives.
 Please follow me on Instagram.
 And there’s a link for that in the show notes.
 If you liked this episode, please leave a review because that’s going to help other caregivers find their way here.